All about Parque La Plancha in Mérida, Mexico (2025 Guide)

 Parque La Plancha brings back some really special memories for me.
 For years, I’d been meaning to check out Mérida’s long-abandoned former main train station.
 Officially, it was called a train museum – but really, it felt more like an overgrown forgotten spot.

-Then came whispers of a big redevelopment, and soon the whole place was fenced off with heavy machines moving in.
+Then came whispers of a big redevelopment, and in 2023 the whole place was fenced off with heavy machines moving in.
 That’s when the Parque La Plancha project began – and I never got to see the old train station.

 But the rumors about a big new park being built actually made us start looking for a house in the area – and that’s how we ended up with what’s now Casa Loltún.